Master Spaced Repetition for Studying

 Practical Fixes for Common Spaced Repetition Problems

-- Adapt Your Approach for Different IT Subjects: While spaced repetition for studying is excellent for locking in knowledge, it's not a universal panacea.
-Meta-analytical reviews show it significantly boosts verbal and motor skills in over 80% of cases, but its application can be less straightforward for subjects like complex mathematics or hands-on coding.
-For these, you need to adapt your cards to test processes, problem-solving steps, and conceptual understanding, not just isolated facts.
-For instance, a math card might ask for the steps to solve an algorithm, rather than just the final answer.
-You can explore more about these findings at gwern.net.
+- Adapt Your Approach for Different IT Subjects: While spaced repetition for studying is effective for locking in knowledge, it is not a perfect solution for every topic.
+Meta-analytical reviews show it improves verbal and motor skills in over 80% of cases.
+However, it is harder to use for complex math or live coding.
+For those subjects, design your cards to test the steps of a process or a problem-solving method.
+For example, a card could ask for the first three steps to troubleshoot a DNS error rather than just asking what DNS stands for.
+You can see more data on these findings at gwern.net.

 Got Questions About Spaced Repetition for Your IT Studies?